“The troposphere is the lowest layer of the atmosphere. It starts at ground level and extends upwards to an average of

 But in the stratosphere, temperature increases with height.
 The reason is that the stratosphere is filled with ozone.
 When the ozone layer soaks in light from the sun, it heats it.

 Now, you have a positive lapse rate in the troposphere.
 But the lapse rate is negative in the stratosphere.

 So this layer of inversion marks the tropopause where a layer of relatively warm air is above a colder one.
 Then, throughout the thickness of the tropopause, it’s relatively stable in temperature.

 If you look at water vapor, 99% is found in the troposphere.
 This is why it’s the layer where most of Earth’s weather takes place.

 - HADLEY CELLS: Hadley cells are from 0-30° latitude.
 For Hadley cells, the sun beams down at the damp and moist equator.
 Water evaporates and carries water vapor upwards.
-Then, the Hadley cell provides rain until about 30° latitude where it runs out of moisture.
+Then, the Hadley cell provides rain until about 30° latitude when it runs out of moisture.

 - FERREL CELLS: Ferrel cells occupy 30-60°.
 At about 30° latitude, the air is much dryer.
 Then at 50-60°, it’s a subpolar low.
 In the Ferrel cell, air moves north at 30° latitude, then comes down at 60° north.
 Air is deflected from the Coriolis effect causing the Westerlies to move east to west.